padfoot18/SAHEB/README.md

  3. For chat bot, open `frontend/popup.html` in any browser

- 4. For admin site, open `http://localhost:5000/` in any browser
+ 4. For admin site, open `http://127.0.0.1:5000/` in any browser.
+(Make sure u r not using `http://localhost:5000/` as it creates some problem with sessions!)